Facial hair in the military: Israel

 The IDF used to prohibit the growing of facial hair unless a special request form has been filed and approved.
-The requests could be for religious reasons (full beard only, see Shaving in Judaism), health reasons such as acne (no restrictions on facial hair styles), and on the grounds of "free will", which means the facial hair (mustache, a goatee or a full beard all of which must be well groomed) has to be part of the soldiers identity and part of his self-esteem.
+The requests could be for religious reasons (full beard only, see Shaving in Judaism), health reasons such as acne (no restrictions on facial hair styles), and on the grounds of "free will", which means the facial hair (mustache, a goatee or a full beard all of which must be well groomed) has to be part of the soldier's identity and part of his self-esteem.
 If the request is for health reasons, it must be approved by a military doctor and lasts up to six months.
 If the request is due to "free will", it must be approved by a unit commander at the rank of lieutenant colonel or above, and a recommendation must be made by an officer associated with the soldier at the rank of lieutenant (usually in a combat unit).
 For religious requests, the soldier is interviewed by a military rabbi to determine if they meet the criteria for an exemption.
 If approved, the officer associated with the soldier makes a recommendation, which is then approved by the unit commander, who must be at the rank of lieutenant colonel or higher.
 In the past, the exemption from shaving on religious grounds or due to "free will" lasted for the duration of the soldier's entire service.
-However, In 2020, the exemption from shaving had be renewed annually, and it also expires if the soldier chooses to shave willingly.
+However, in 2020, the exemption from shaving had to be renewed annually, and it also expires if the soldier chooses to shave willingly.

 As of 2025, IDF soldiers are allowed beards without special approval.